flygoing/CompoundPool/README.md

 ## Deposit

-Deposit your deposit tokens (i.e. DAI) to the pool.
+Deposit your deposit tokens (e.g. DAI) to the pool.
 You can always withdraw exactly your total deposit, not more, not less.
+Must have allowances set before.

-**CompoundPool.sol.sol**
+**CompoundPool.sol**
 ```
 function deposit(uint256 amount) public view returns (bool)
 ```